 Should a group of people wish to engage or make a formal representation to Council on behalf of a larger group in relation to an item contained in the Council agenda, they may apply in writing to the CEO.
-The CEO may then either approve the request or refer it to Council for a decision on whether or not to receive the deputation.
-If approved, the CEO will invite the deputation to attend a Council meeting.

-Questions and requests for deputations should be marked for the attention of the Chief Executive Officer and can be posted to PO Box 21, Exmouth, WA 6707 - hand-delivered to the Shire of Exmouth administration office at the Ningaloo Centre, 2 Truscott Crescent, Exmouth WA 6707 - or emailed to info@exmouth.wa.gov.au.
+The CEO will send the written request to the Shire President, who may then either approve the request or refer it to Council for a decision on whether or not to receive the deputation.
+If approved, the CEO will invite the deputation to attend a Council Meeting.
+Questions and requests for deputations should be marked for the attention of the Chief Executive Officer and may be faxed to 08 9949 3050, or posted to PO Box 21, Exmouth, WA 6707, hand-delivered to the Shire of Exmouth reception at the Ningaloo Centre, 2 Truscott Crescent, Exmouth WA 6707, or emailed to records@exmouth.wa.gov.au.